UAB vs. Louisiana Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 - UAB's games this year have gone over the total in two out of seven opportunities (28.6%).

-- UAB is 2-0 against the spread and 2-0 overall in games when it scores more than 31.8 points.
+- UAB is 2-0 against the spread and 2-0 overall this season when the team scores more than 31.8 points.

-- When UAB piles up more than 432.5 yards, the team is 1-1 against the spread and 2-1 overall.
+- In games that UAB piles up over 432.5 yards, the team is 1-1 against the spread and 2-1 overall.

-- The Blazers have turned the ball over 12 times this season, two fewer than the Bulldogs have forced (14).
+- The Blazers have 12 giveaways this season, while the Bulldogs have 14 takeaways .

 - Find the latest spread and moneyline odds for UAB at SISportsbook.